 Kansas Substitute Licensure

 There are two kinds of substitute license in Kansas: 1) a "5-year Standard Substitute" license which requires completion of a teacher education program, and 2) an "Emergency Substitute" license which is a one-year license available to any person with 60+ hours of college credit.
 Emergency subs may teach up to 50% time with no benefits, and pay is typically $85-100 per day.
-If you wish to apply for the emergency sub license, download Form 8a at the www.ksde.org website under Educator Licensure.
-We've also provided an application checklist for your review as well.
+If you wish to apply for the emergency sub license, File the Form 8 at the KSDE website.
+We've also provided application checklist for your review as well.